SadracSantacruz/CSE151A_Final_Project/README.md

 <br>
 <br>
 Given that hyperparameter tuning was already applied using Grid Search Cross-Validation to optimize the C parameter and kernel, further improvements could focus on: <br>
 - Model Complexity: Even with hyperparameter tuning, SVMs might still be prone to overfitting, especially when using certain kernel types or regularization values.
-We can explore other architectures such as neural networks (specifically CNNs), which could better capture spatial hierarchies in the data.
+We can explore other architectures such as neural networks (specifically CNNs), which could better capture spatial hierarchies in the data.<br>
 - Data Augmentation: Although some augmentation was applied (e.g., rotation, flipping), we could potentially expand this to include additional transformations like random cropping or color jitter.
-This could increase the diversity of training samples and improve generalization.
+This could increase the diversity of training samples and improve generalization.<br>
 - Alternative Models: As mentioned, we can test different machine learning algorithms and deep learning architectures, more notably CNNs.
 Leveraging different approaches could help mitigate the marginal overfitting we are getting.
 <br>
 <br>